in-toto/witness/docs/commands.md

       --attestor-maven-pom-path string                The path to the Project Object Model (POM) XML file used for task being attested (default "pom.xml"). (default "pom.xml")
       --attestor-product-exclude-glob string          Pattern to use when recording products.
 Files that match this pattern will be excluded as subjects on the attestation.
       --attestor-product-include-glob string          Pattern to use when recording products.
 Files that match this pattern will be included as subjects on the attestation. (default "*")
-      --attestor-slsa-export                          Export the SLSA provenance predicate in its own attestation --enable-archivista                             Use Archivista to store or retrieve attestations --hashes strings                                Hashes selected for digest calculation.
+      --attestor-sbom-export                          Export the SBOM predicate in its own attestation --attestor-slsa-export                          Export the SLSA provenance predicate in its own attestation --enable-archivista                             Use Archivista to store or retrieve attestations --hashes strings                                Hashes selected for digest calculation.
 Defaults to SHA256 (default [sha256])